eschan145/DieKnow/README.md

 2. Comprehensiveness

 > [!CAUTION]
-> Disclaimer: Do not use DieKnow to cheat.
+> **Disclaimer**: Do not use DieKnow to cheat.
 Cheating and directly immoral or dishonest usage is not condoned here in any way.

 ## Video Tutorial